Stay up to date with the latest OSINT news from around the world

 Every other week, we collect OSINT news from around the world.
 We continue to keep a close watch on Russia's war in Ukraine, especially on Twitter.
 We’re also gathering information on cyberthreats, federal intelligence strategies and much more.
 Find us on Twitter and share the OSINT news you’re keeping up with.

-To keep up to date on the latest OSINT and cyber security news, visit authentic8.com/blog.
+To keep up to date on the latest OSINT and cyber security news, join our newsletter below.

 Subscribe on LinkedIn